 Patrick Belaga, Asma Maroof & Tapiwa Svosve ‘The Sport of Love’

-Soundwalk Collective & Patti Smith ‘Perfect Vision’
+Soundwalk Collective & Patti Smith ‘Correspondences’

 Steve Gunn & David Moore

 The Dwarfs Of East Agouza

 Rewire 2023 first artist announcement – In depth

 For its 2023 edition, Rewire is proud to present the world premiere of Correspondences, the result of an ongoing collaborative project and conversation between Soundwalk Collective and legendary artist, poet and performer Patti Smith that has spanned over 10 years and across multiple geographies, uncovering the sonic steps left by poets, film makers, revolutionaries and extraordinary events that have taken place in specific locations.
 Following their inaugural performance of Perfect Vision in Centre Pompidou, this new and evolved show features visuals by filmmaker Pedro Maia, and will be performed by Soundwalk Collective’s Stephan Crasneanscki and Simone Merli, Patti Smith, Diego Espinosa Cruz Gonzalez, Lucy Railton and Nicolas Becker.